rks101/jee/README.md

 [Previous Year's Opening Ranks and Closing Ranks (OR-CR)](https://josaa.admissions.nic.in/applicant/seatmatrix/OpeningClosingRankArchieve.aspx) for academic programs at Participating Institutes.

-Role of NIC: National Informatics Center (NIC) Delhi provides ent-to-end technical services for conducting examinations for NTA and counselling web-services for JoSAA portal.

-Role of TCS: JEE Advanced has been a Computer-Based Test (CBT) since 2018, and has been organized with TCS-ion as the examination partner.
+[Top-20 percentile cut-off from various boards](https://josaa.nic.in/top-20-percentile/) suggests fierce competition in certain class XII state boards.

 ----

 ## Affirmative Action

-As per directives from the Government of India, candidates from SC/ST/PWD/OBC-NCL/GEN-EWS category are included for affirmative action.
-EWS category was added to JoSAA counselling in 2019.
+As per directives from the Government of India, candidates belonging to SC/ST/PWD/OBC-NCL/GEN-EWS category are included for affirmative action.
+OBC-NCL category was added in 1990.
+GEN-EWS category was added to JoSAA counselling in 2019.

-Percentage of category wise seats for Affirmative Action (since 2019): 7.5% ST, 15% SC, 27% OBC-NCL, 10% EWS (out of Open candidates).
-Also, 5% PWD of total seats.
+Percentage of category wise seats for Affirmative Action (since 2019): 7.5% ST, 15% SC, 27% OBC-NCL, 10% GEN-EWS (out of Open candidates).
+Also, 5% PWD of total seats (verticle - across disciplines at an institute).

 ----